HITB-CyberWeek/hitbsecconf-ctf-2022/README.md

 * exploits for all services in folder [sploits/](sploits/)
 * writeups with vulnerabilities and exploitation description for all services in folder [writeups/](writeups/)

-Also, we bring to you some of our internal infrastructure magic:
+Also, we share with you some of our internal infrastructure magic:
 * CI/CD for Digital Ocean's images services' packing and proxies deploying.
 See [vuln_images/](vuln_images/) and [.github/workflows/](.github/workflows).
 * our CTF Cloud and VPN Infrastructure in [ctf-cloud/](ctf-cloud/).